0xgirish/multiprocessorSimpleRisc/README.md

         3.Procid:-Procid instrcution takes one argument,core id for which next instruction is being executed. e.g. Procid 2         now next instruction will be executed by core with core id 2.

+Note :

+        *Currently multiprocessor simulator has 5 cores.
+Which can be changed in the file simulator/RISC-Simulator-master/include/Global.h      (chnage NUM_CORES)
         *other instrcutions are same as of Simple-RISC ISA.
         *Currently multiprocessor simulator doesn't assume data lock condition.

-*Note :

-  Currently multiprocessor simulator has 5 cores.
-Which can be changed in the file simulator/RISC-Simulator-master/include/Global.h
-  (chnage NUM_CORES)

 Developed By :